My True Love For Film And Acting by Lillee Jean

 Lillee Jean TALKS!
 Webseries

 It's great to know acting, but having knowledge of what goes on behind the scenes and understanding what to look for while wearing the director's hat was invaluable.
-The truth is, New Media has definitely opened the door for actors and actresses alike!

 Despite fully airing and branding Lillee Jean Talks at 20, 19 years old is actually when I came up with my show Lillee Jean TALKS! live.

+There was no script, just friends talking to friends!
+Through this show, I was fortunate enough to have conversations with many people in the Hollywood circle.
 I’ve now taken the opportunity to expand the show into Season 4, with Donny Most once more amazingly coming back on my show, Neil D’Monte awesomely back on, with new talents such as Charlie Allan, Chara Allan, John Callas, and more.

 Down to the branding, everything is me.
 I designed the logo, the concept, the format - it’s extremely rewarding to have your friends feel comfortable on (we all know how some interviews can be, and knowing that I think I excel), and for fans to enjoy on a different level.